savasozkan/py_autoencoders/README.md

 In case of any failure/recommendation, please don't hesitate to connect with the author (Savas Ozkan / savasozkan.com).

-The some results with 2000 iterations 0.1 learning step parameter configurations.
+Some results with 2000 iterations and 0.1 learning step parameter configurations.

 AutoEncoder (euclidean loss=6.6937)
 ![alt tag](https://github.com/savasozkan/py_autoencoders/blob/master/results/ae.png)